 HOMOLOGATION / PRODUCTION VERSION

 VAZ: Volzhsky Avtomobilny Zavod (now AvtoVAZ), is better known as Lada.
 The 2105, also known as the “Zhiguli”, was based on the Fiat 124 platform, and was introduced in 1979.
-Incredibly, the production lasted until 2010.
+Incredibly, the production of the model lasted until 2010.
 While it was obviously conceived as an economy car without any motorsport aspirations, the 2105 is still very popular among Russian and Eastern Europe’s automobile enthusiasts.

 (C) Article by Jay Auger – website owner & author